-The Reader Diagnostic Tool (RDT) is to be used by Sirit trained technicians to troubleshoot and diagnose various reader issues.
+The Reader Diagnostic Tool (RDT) is to be used by Sirit trained technicians to observe various reader statistics, events, and operational characteristics.

-Channel Statistics
+RDT - Channel Statistics

 The Channel Stats page shows details of channel changes.
 This page is typically used to observe ETSI 302-208 Listen before Talk (LBT) behavior.
 It can also be used to observe FCC and other regional behavior.